 When Philip Smith founded the National African American Gun Association in 2015, he expected most of its members to be men.
 Instead, mostly women joined that first chapter in Atlanta.
 They came from all walks of life: social workers, students, and mothers, sometimes with their children in tow, joined chapters from Portsmouth, New Hampshire, to Oakland, California.

-The most recent data to support the claim of surging gun sales by Black women comes from Deborah Azrael, a public health researcher at Harvard University.
+The most recent data to support the claim of surging gun purchases by Black women comes from Deborah Azrael, a public health researcher at Harvard University.
 Azrael conducted a nationally representative survey of gun owners during the pandemic, and found that overall 10 percent of gun owners were Black and 37 percent were women.
 But among respondents who said they purchased a firearm for the first time between January 2019 and April 2021, some 21 percent were Black and 48 percent were women.
 In an interview, Azrael said the data was notable, but cautioned against drawing sweeping conclusions about Black women’s buying habits because of the survey’s small sample size.

 Back in 2014, Smith had yet to join the ranks of Black Americans who own a gun.
 One weekend — in an origin story exceedingly common among his group’s members — he was reluctantly dragged to a shooting range by some friends.
 Smith had a marvelous time and realized there must have been many other Black people who also needed the right introduction to firearms.
 So, he founded NAAGA in February of the following year, in honor of Black History Month.
 Today, the group, which welcomes all regardless of background, lists 97 chapters on its website.